THE DAY BEFORE THE SURVEY

 Now take a guess at who that "agent" might be.

-This is where some right shite work gets done.
+This is where some rite shite work gets done, as in right shight work.

 If a boat fails survey under the terms of the legally binding contract (because the faults cannot be put right for x% of the agreed price) the buyer can pull out of the deal and walk away.
 But all you get back is your deposit.
-You have to be prepared to 'lose' up to £1000 (for the survey and slipping) and have nothing to show for it.
-Sometimes this can be the right way to go and the right thing to do especially if BIG WONGAS are involved.
-For me the wongas I was laying out were BIG wongas: like my whole life-savings aka my future funeral money.
+You have to be prepared to 'lose' up to £800 (for survey and slipping and slippage) and have nothing to show for it at the end of the day apart from a gaping hole in your wallet the size of a nice holiday in Madeira.
+Sometimes this may be the right way to go and the right thing to do especially if BIG WONGAS are involved.
+For me, I was laying out BIG WONGAS: like my whole life-savings at the time ... aka ... my future funeral fund.

 There's an interesting side issue to a failed survey.